310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/prologue.md

 ## Translation Notes

 [^1]: Raika uses <em>setsu</em> (拙) as his first-person pronoun.
-He speaks in a very old speech pattern from the Edo period (<em>de-yansu</em>).
-People who spoke this way were of the ordinary, lower class.
+He speaks in a very old speech pattern from the Edo period (<em>de-yansu, de-gozee-yasu, shi-yasu</em>).
+People who spoke this way were of the ordinary working class.
 It’s a polite way of speaking, but it’s also overly humble; the speaker puts themselves down while respecting others.
+His first-person pronoun also gives that same over-humble impression.
 Please check <a href="https://enstarsmasterlist.github.io/featureidol" target="_blank">this masterlist</a> for a translation of Raika’s Idol Story 1 & 2.
 [^2]: Anpan is bread roll filled with red bean paste. <a href="https://en.wikipedia.org/wiki/Anpan" target="_blank">Read more here</a>.
 [^3]: Onii-san is “big brother”.
 Other than its usage within family, it’s also used to show respect towards a stranger or an older person.
 It can also be used to refer to someone who feels like or is regarded as an older brother figure.